 Prerequisites: Senior or Graduate standing, or permission of instructor.
-Museum perspectives and approaches to care and interpretation of cultural resources, includina interpretive techniques of exhibit and educationoutreach materials, and integrating interpretation/education museum public school and general public programming.
+Museum perspectives and approaches to care and interpretation of cultural resources. includina interpretive techniques of exhibit and educationoutreach materials, and integrating museum interpretation/education into public school and general public programming.
 Class projects focus on special problems for managing interpretive materials in a museum setting.